Tentative Course Schedule

 ERS 200 – Earth Systems

-A survey of dynamic topics in earth sciences, emphasizing active participation in on-going faculty research in topics such as: global climite change, changing sea levels, geochemical cycles, plate tectonics and mountain building, and the geological evolution of the northern Appalachians.
-Multiple field trips and ideal for students with interest in studying or teaching earth sciences.
-Satisfies the General Education Lab in the Basic or Applied Sciences Requirement.
+A survey of dynamic topics in earth sciences, emphasizing active participation in on-going faculty research in topics such as: global climate change, changing sea levels, geochemical cycles, plate tectonics and mountain building, and the geological evolution of the northern Appalachians.
+Multiple field trips; at least one a weekend.
 Lec 3, Lab 3.

 ERS 201 – Global Environmental Change

-Examines the physical and chemical interactions among the primary systems operating at the Earth’s surface (atmosphere, hydrosphere, cryosphere, biosphere, lithosphere) on various timescales throughout geologic history.
+Examines the physical and chemical interactions among the primary systems operating at the Earth’s surface (atmosphere, hydrosphere, cryosphere, biosphere, and lithosphere) on various timescales throughout geologic history.
 We will consider internal and external forces that have shaped environmental evolution, including the role of humans in recent geochemical and climatic change.
 During lecture and laboratory sessions, our goals are to develop critical thinking skills and a scientific approach to the complex array of feedbacks operating at the Earth’s surface, as well as an appreciation for how past environmental change informs current societal issues.
-This course satisfies the Science Applications and Population & Environment General Education requirements.
+Course will include field trips during class hours and may include weekends.

-Satisfies the General Education Laboratory in the Basic or Applied Sciences Requirement.
+General Education Requirements: Laboratory in the Basic or Applied Sciences

 ERS 312 – Geochemistry

 Introduction to the field of geochemistry, from Earth formation to modern processes in the deep Earth and at the surface.
-We will investigate the chemistry of many Earth materials, including rocks, soils, surface and ground waters, and oceans.
+This course will investigate the chemistry of many Earth materials, including rocks, soils, surface and ground waters, and oceans.
+Course may include weekend field trips.
+Lec 3, Lab 3

 ERS 315 – Principles of Sedimentology and Stratigraphy

 Basic concepts and techniques of stratigraphy and sedimentation.
 Field trips to local environments and outcrops.
 Laboratories emphasize practical analytical techniques of sedimentology, petrography of sedimentary rocks in hand specimens and thin section, and modern stratigraphic approaches.
-Satisfies the General Education Writing Intensive Requirement.
 Lec 3, Lab 3.

 ERS 316 – Structural Geology

 Explores the principles of structural geology, with emphasis on the geometry, kinematics and dynamics of Earth deformation.
 Includes several field trips with the aim of integrating field observations and theory.
-Satisfies the General Education Writing Intensive requirement.
+Lec 2, Lab 3.
+Course may have field trips during class times with the aim of integrating field observations and theory.

 Credits: 4